 47% of Americans have hypochlorhydria?

 An estimated 47% of people in the U.S. have hypochlorhydria, partially due to increased use of antacids marketed as a good source of calcium.
+If you have hypochlorhydria your vitamin B12 levels are most likely very low.

 Natural Remedies for Hypochlorhydria